 Department of Environmental Conservation

 Project WET - Vermont Project WET (Water Education for Teachers) is an interdisciplinary water education program for students in kindergarten through twelfth grade designed to facilitate and promote awareness, appreciation, knowledge, and stewardship of Vermont's water resources.

 Wetlands Education - Abundant training and educational opportunities for private landowners, municipalities and volunteers raise awareness about the importance of wetland protection.

 Drinking Water Week Fair - The Agency of Natural Resources is one of the sponsors for the Vermont Drinking Water Week, a fair for teachers and students in Vermont.

 Earth Science Week - The Vermont Geological Survey highlights the Earth's connected systems through Earth Science Week.

-Natural Shorland Erosion Control Certificate - Sign up for a training or find a list of certified contractors who have compleded the course.
+Natural Shoreland Erosion Control Certificate - Sign up for a training or find a list of certified contractors who have completed the course.

 Department of Forests, Parks and Recreation